GitCVfb/RSSR/README.md

 python setup.py install
 ```
 ## Demo with our pretrained model
+Please download [pretrained model](https://drive.google.com/drive/folders/1_ScKNMYztcQDriG7OzNBGXvZ1PqKOSo9?usp=sharing) and unzip it under the main directory.

 You can now test our model with the provided images in the `demo` folder.
-The pretrained model can also be downloaded from [here](https://drive.google.com/drive/folders/1_ScKNMYztcQDriG7OzNBGXvZ1PqKOSo9?usp=sharing)

 To generate the global shutter images corresponding to the middle and first sanlines, simply run
 ```